U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 All pets must be at least 8 weeks old to fly on American Airlines.
 Additional requirements vary by destination.
 Generally, in-cabin pets are not permitted on transatlantic trips.

-Checked pets on a traveler’s ticket (Excess Baggage) are only allowed for active duty military and U.S. State Department foreign personnel traveling on official orders.
+Checked pets flying as excess baggage are only allowed for active duty military and U.S. State Department foreign personnel traveling on official orders.

 The airline offers its American PetEmbark service for pets that don’t meet these criteria.
 These pets may travel on a separate ticket in cargo.
-A professional pet shipper can help you navigate the intricacies of cargo travel for airlines like American that offer the option.
+A trusted, legitimate pet shipper can help you navigate the intricacies of cargo travel for airlines like American that offer the option.

 Breed and size restrictions for cargo pets may apply depending on the aircraft.
 Fees vary based on flight duration and pet size, but expect pet travel costs to start at $450 for smaller pets.
 (This includes a $150 Live Animal Processing Fee on top of all posted rates.)